 110F First-Term German.
 Thorough introduction to the German language.
 Exercises in aural comprehension, speaking, reading and writing reinforced by cultural and literary texts as well as video recordings.
-Four hours of class with additional drill sessions and laboratory work.
-Nahlovsky and Toegel.
+Four hours of class, with additional drill sessions and laboratory work.
+Folio.

 120S Second-Term German.
 Continued development of German grammar and its use in aural comprehension, speaking, reading and writing.
 Readings in literature and culture supplemented with video recordings.
-Four hours of class with additional sessions and laboratory work.
-Nahlovsky and Toegel.
+Four hours of class, with additional sessions and laboratory work.
+Vossmeier.

 130F Third-Term German.
 Intensive review of grammar, syntax and conversational techniques through work in aural comprehension, speaking, reading and writing.
 Literary texts supplemented with Realia (such as news stories and Lieder).
 Four hours of class and laboratory work.
-Malloy.
+Folio.

 140S Introduction to German Literature and Culture.
 Continued development of German grammar and vocabulary with cultural and literary texts, including works by Kafka, Dürrenmatt and Brecht, and song texts by contemporary Liedermacher.
 Practice in oral and written work.
 Prerequisite, 130 or consent of instructor.
-Toegel.
+Malloy.

 200F Topics in Advanced Reading and Writing.
 Close reading of shorter texts, advanced grammar review and extensive writing exercises.
 Designed for students who have had two years of German or equivalent.
 (Writing-intensive.)
 Prerequisite, 140 or consent of instructor.
-Maximum enrollment, 20.
-Toegel.
+Folio.

-210F Survey of German Literature I. Study of major writers and literary movements from the Middle Ages to the Age of Goethe.
+210S Survey of German Literature I. Study of major writers and literary movements from the Middle Ages to the Age of Goethe.
 Includes works by Wolfram von Eschenbach, Sachs, Gryphius and Goethe.
 (Writing-intensive.)
 Prerequisite, a 200-level German course or consent of instructor.
-Maximum enrollment, 20.
 Malloy.

-220S Survey of German Literature II.
-Selected texts of the nineteenth and twentieth centuries introducing major writers and intellectual movements.
-Authors read include Tieck, Keller, Schnitzler, T. Mann, Seghers, Böll, Brecht and Wolf.
-(Writingintensive.)
+220F Survey of German Literature II.
+Selected texts of the 19th and 20th centuries introducing major writers and intellectual movements.
+Authors include Tieck, Keller, Schnitzler, T. Mann, Seghers, Böll, Brecht and Wolf.
+(Writing-intensive.)
 Prerequisite, 140 or consent of instructor.
-Maximum enrollment, 20.
-Toegel.
+Malloy.

 240S Composition, Conversation and Contemporary German Culture.

 Advanced practice in writing and speaking by studying a variety of selected topics pertaining to contemporary German culture.
 Texts and audiovisual materials will concentrate on current politics, the media and the arts.
-Taught in German.
 (Writing-intensive.)
 Prerequisite, a 200-level course or consent of the instructor.
+Taught in German.
 After consultation with the instructor, particularly strong students may take this course in conjunction with German 140.
-Nahlovsky.
+Vossmeier.

-[400F] The Age of Goethe.
-Study of the literary, intellectual and cultural developments in late eighteenth- and early nineteenth-century German-speaking lands.
+400F The Age of Goethe.
+Study of the literary, intellectual and cultural developments in late 18th- and early 19th-century German-speaking lands.
 Origins of the anti-rationalistic Sturm und Drang movement and the rise of German classicism.
 Plays, poems, novels and theoretical texts from Herder, Lessing, Klopstock, Kant, Goethe, LaRoche, Schiller and Hölderlin.
+Malloy.

-410F The German Romantic Age.
-Study of the origins and artistic expression of the Romantic movement in Germany from the late eighteenth century to its peak in the early nineteenth century.
+[410F] The German Romantic Age.
+Study of the origins and artistic expression of the Romantic movement in Germany from the late 18th century to its peak in the early 19th century.
 Focuses on experimentation with social and poetic conventions, attempts to integrate the arts, the artist as prophet and the notion of the journey as a means of self-discovery.
 Comparison of folk tales (Grimm) with artistic fairy tales as the seeds of surrealism.
 Prerequisite, 210, 220 or equivalent.
-(Offered in alternate years.)
-Malloy.
+(Next offered 2002-03.)

-[4208] From Empire to Republic: Twentieth-Century German Literature.
+420S From Empire to Republic: Twentieth-Century German Literature.
 Study and analysis of works spanning the era from 1871 to the beginning of the Second World War.
 Selections focus on literary and cultural changes including the Jahrhundertwende and the Weimar Republic.
-Authors read include Fontane, C.F.
+Authors include Fontane, C.F.
 Meyer, Trakl, Rilke, Hofmannsthal, George, Schnitzler and Brecht.
 Prerequisite, 210, 220 or equivalent.
+Toegel.